Jiaxigu/LinearSystemSolver/README.md

-# Project description
+## Project description
 This is a package of linear system solvers, developed by Jiaxi Gu for MATH-458 project.

-# Package content
+## Package content
--`lib/` includes googletest-release-1.7.0.
+- `lib/` includes `googletest-release-1.7.0`
--`CMakeLists.txt` must be in each subdirectory of the project
+- `CMakeLists.txt` must be in each subdirectory of the project

-Rest include:
+- `main.cpp` driver file for main program, and the UI
--`main.cpp` driver file for main program, and the UI -`Test_RunAll.cpp` driver file for google test suite
+- `Test_RunAll.cpp` driver file for google test suite
-- 8 different solvers(LU, Cholesky, Jacobi, Gauss-Seidel, CG, PCG, Richardson, Thomas); each as a class
+- 8 solver classes (LU, Cholesky, Jacobi, Gauss-Seidel, CG, PCG, Richardson, Thomas)
-- 3 test classes(Vector, Matrix, LinearSystem)
+- 3 test classes (Vector, Matrix, LinearSystem)

-# Tutorial
+## Tutorial
 In the project root:

     mkdir build